This article has been updated from a previous version.

 However, good tenants will see the reward in reporting their payment history with improvements to their credit rating.

-As for those who may have trouble paying their rent during the COVID-19 pandemic, the LCB encourages landlords to offer responsible tenants payment plans that will continue to improve credit scores.
+For responsible tenants who may still have trouble paying their rent due to the COVID-19 pandemic, the LCB encourages landlords to offer payment plans that will continue to improve credit scores.

 Additional ways to build credit